T. Wynn Rogers

-Thomas Wynn Rogers (1919–1998) was an American badminton player who won numerous U.S. national titles from the late 1940s to the mid-1960s.
+Thomas Wynn Rogers (24 October 1919 – 9 August 1996) was an American badminton player who won numerous U.S. national titles from the late 1940s to the mid-1960s.

 Career

+Wynn Rogers (right) receiving the Kenneth Davidson Award from Taylor Caffery in 1969.

 Primarily a doubles player, the tall, rangy Rogers swept all available doubles events (Men’s Doubles, Mixed Doubles, and Senior [age 40+] Men’s Doubles) at the U.S. Open Championships of 1961 and 1962.
 He was a runner-up in both Men’s Doubles and Mixed Doubles at the prestigious All-England Championships in 1949.
 Rogers was ranked first in U.S. men's doubles for seventeen consecutive seasons (1948–1964), the last fourteen of these with his longtime partner Joe Alston.
 He was a leading player on the 1952 U.S. Thomas Cup (men’s international) team which finished second in the then triennial world team competition.
 In 1956 Rogers was among the initial class of inductees into the U.S. Badminton Hall of Fame, now called the Walk of Fame.